gabrieldlm/gabrieldlm.github.io/about.md

 permalink: /about/
 ---

-# About

-I have a BSc degree in Physics and finishing my masters in Math.
+I have a BSc degree in Physics and I'm finishing my masters in Math.
 Sometimes people give me money to be data scientist.